chhuang-one/sqxclib/README.cn.md

 ## Configuration Headers
 change build configuration.

-sqxclib is case-insensitive by default when parsing SQL column name.
-User can enable SQ_CONFIG_SQL_CASE_SENSITIVE in sqxc/[SqConfig.h](sqxc/SqConfig.h) to change it.
+sqxclib is case-sensitive when searching/sorting SQL column name and JSON field name by default.
+User can change it in sqxc/[SqConfig.h](sqxc/SqConfig.h).

 ```c
 // Common settings in SqConfig.h